 (Check the appropriate box.
 If the Owner and Contractor do not select a method of binding dispute resolution below, or do not subsequently agree in writing to a binding dispute resolution method other than litigation, Claims will be resolved by litigation in a court of competent jurisdiction.)

-[ ] Arbitration pursuant to Section 15.4 of AIA Document A201–2007
+[ X ] Arbitration pursuant to Section 15.4 of AIA Document A201–2007

 [ ] Litigation in a court of competent jurisdiction